Wolf Bells

 When two kids—Nola and her little cousin James—show up on The House’s back porch in need of refuge, the whole experiment is thrown into question.
 All are welcome here, or that was the idea.
 But the authorities are looking for these children, and The House’s finances are teetering on the edge.

 Zumas’s long-anticipated third novel wrestles with America’s crisis of care in a taut, aching, polyphonic tale that moves as fast as the crackling comebacks that fly between The House’s residents over breakfast.
-As the rules of the outside world start to press in on this safe haven, listeners will find themselves asking, what would the world look like if everyone had a place to belong?
+As the rules of the outside world start to press in on this safe haven, readers will find themselves asking, what would the world look like if everyone had a place to belong?

 Vous êtes membre Amazon Prime ?